 Alternatively the Leather Colourant Kit provides everything you need to restore colour to leather furniture, car interiors, clothes, shoes or any other leather items.
 The leather colourant kit is always a solid option to apply expert level colour, we have over 70 colours available which can be blended to suit your exact needs, and alternatively we can colour-match in-house to save you any hassle you may have mixing at home.
 The kit contains all of the tools and products you need to achieve expert-level results in the comfort of your own home including; 100ml Leather Prep Cleaner, 100ml Alcohol Cleaner, 250ml Leather Colourant, 100ml Super Seal + 100ml Leather Finish, Spray Gun + Propellant, Sponges & Accessories.
 Let us know how you get on!
 It really is a professional level colourant kit with all the professional tools to guide you to a flawless finish!

-For smaller cover-ups that you may need for repair jobs, the Touch-up Kit is perfect for smaller colouring jobs which do not require an entire overhaul of the pieces colour.
+For smaller cover-ups that you may need for repair jobs, the Complete Leather repair Kit is perfect for smaller colouring jobs which do not require an entire overhaul of the pieces colour.
 This kit is used in association with the repair kit and will provide you everything you need in order to repair and repaint your leather items which have small issues

 If you want to change the colour of your fabric then Fabricoat Fabric Paint is another option that we provide, available in 72 colours we have every shade that you could possibly need to spice up an old piece or rejuvinate the existing colour of your fabric item.
 The results are flawless and incredibly easy to achieve in the comfort of your own home!

 If your leather steering wheel has started to discolour as a result of ageing, wear or excess sunlight, don't look for a replacement, consider restoring it instead.

 August 17, 2017

 In this guide, we will show you a cost effective and easy way to restore your leather steering wheel.